Choice-of-Law-Dataverse/cold-case-analysis-heidelberg/README.md

 ## Results

 See the results for the 3 example cases [here](/5_IPR_Nachwuchstagung/top-3.csv).
-See the results for all 33 Swiss cases analysed [here](https://choiceoflawdataverse.blob.core.windows.net/cold-case-analysis/case_analysis_results.xlsx).
+See the results for all 33 Swiss cases analyzed [here](https://choiceoflawdataverse.blob.core.windows.net/cold-case-analysis/case_analysis_results.xlsx).
 See the full comparison between ground truths and case analyzer outputs [here](/5_IPR_Nachwuchstagung/ground_truths_output_comparison.xlsx).

 ### Selected Cases